zendesk/curly/README.md

   languages like [Liquid](http://liquidmarkup.org/).
 - Instead of implementing its own template resolution mechanism, Curly hooks directly into Rails, leveraging the existing resolvers.
-- Because of the way it integrates with Rails, it is very easy to use partial Curly templates to split out logic from a presenter.
-With Mustache, at least, when integrating with Rails, it is common to return Hash objects from view object methods that are in turn used by the template.
+- Because of its close integration with Rails, with Curly you can easily set up caching for your views and partials.

 ### Table of Contents